 Deschampsia Antarctica extract, ferulic acid, and vitamin C in an antipollution, antioxidant serum reduced TEWL by 19%, increasing skin barrier function.

-Vitamin C can aid to reduce dullness by removing pigmentation and smoothing the skin’s surface (more on this below!).
+Vitamin C can aid in reducing dullness by removing pigmentation and smoothing the skin’s surface (more on this below!).
 This gives the skin a youthful glow.
-Vitamin C has been demonstrated to inhibit melanin synthesis, the pigment that gives skin its color.
+Vitamin C has been demonstrated to inhibit melanin synthesis, the pigment that gives skin its colour.
 This can aid in the removal of black patches and general dullness that prevent you from achieving a dewy appearance.

 Vitamin C’s antioxidant capability has also been demonstrated to serve as an anti-inflammatory agent, which means it soothes your skin and lowers puffiness, allowing your face to shine through.

-Vitamin C’s anti-inflammatory qualities can also aid to diminish redness, resulting in a more even complexion.
+Vitamin C’s anti-inflammatory qualities can also aid in diminishing redness, resulting in a more even complexion.
 Dark spots, redness, and inflammation are all reduced, resulting in a clean, smooth skin tone.

 Vitamin C can help to erase hyperpigmentation by inhibiting melanin synthesis.